Shitennoji Temple in Osaka: the first temple in Japan

 The Gokuraku-jodo Garden, laid out in the early Edo Period, is based on an idea of the Western Paradise of Amida with pleasant ponds and rock waterfalls, cherry trees, irises and stone lanterns.
 This is a mythical landscape common to Mahayana Buddhism in East Asia.
 Pure Land gardens began to be created in the late Heian Period, but none of these historical gardens still exist in their complete form.
 The Kame-no-ike Pond in the main complex is famous for its scores of basking turtles.

 The gardens at Shitennoji are primarily representations of Amida's Pure Land known as Gokuraku Jodo, and Kannon's Fudaraku.
+You can walk around the gardens before entering the temple.

 The gardens are built around two large ponds connected by a meandering stream.
 The water come from two small artificial waterfalls.
 The Waterfall of Shaka is a ryumin-baku style feature, translated as Dragon Gate Waterfall, and the water feeds into Ruriko Pond by way of a stream called the River of Hi.